 Famously multilingual, Switzerland has four official languages: German French Italian and Romansh.
 Of these, German is the most widespread, spoken by about 63% of the population.
-While most people speak a regional dialect of German (Swiss German), in school they are taught
+While most people speak a regional dialect of German (Swiss German), in school they are taught Standard German so they can easily communicate with German speakers from Germany, Austria, and elsewhere.

-Standard German.
 The German-speaking region of Switzerland is called Deutschschweiz, and it is roughly in the east, north and center of the country.
 French is the second most common language, spoken by about 23% of the people, mainly in the western regions (called la Romandie.)
 About 8% of Swiss people speak Italian, including Swiss Italian dialects as well as Lombard dialects.
 This is mainly in the Swiss-Italian area (Svizzera italiana) in the south.
 There remains a small (less than 1%) Romansh-speaking native population in Graubünden in the east.

-Almost all Swiss people speak more than one language, and school children are required to learn at least one of the four official languages as a second language.
-In addition, they may study foreign languages, especially English, which can be understood by two thirds of the people.
+All theses percentages reflect what is spoken as a first language; almost all Swiss people speak more than one language, and school children are required to learn at least one of the four official languages as a second language.
+In addition, they may study foreign languages, especially English, which is increasingly used as a bridge language and can be understood by about two thirds of the people.